 In contrast to Luis (Michael Peña) bigger role in Ant-Man and The Wasp, I missed his ultra-funny fast speeches.
-Of course, he does so here and there, but not in the same ratio like in the first Ant-Man.
+Of course, he does so here and there, but not in the same ratio like in the first Ant-Man movie.

 However, among all, the movie is about Hope and Ava.
-Both female main characters are amazing.
+Both female main characters are simply amazing.
 Evangeline Lilly convinces as Hope.
-She gives a feminine and responsible touch to the super hero.
+Moreover, she gives a very feminine and responsible touch to the super hero.

-The effects are still amazing, and – although some critic – Ant-Man and The Wasp is also very funny.
-Especially, when Scott walks as gigantic hero through the water, there is not a dry eye!
+The effects are still amazing, and – although some critic – Ant-Man and The Wasp is very entertaining.
+Especially, when Scott walks as gigantic hero through the water.
+There will not be a dry eye!